diegargon/monnet/README.md

-### WARNING: Changing things that going to make backguard incompatible
+### WARNING: Changing things, no backward compatible
 ### I disable the ssh stuff for redo, ping stats still works

 # MonNet (NOT READY FOR USE)